Client incident management system

 Implementation of CIMS Review outcomes

-• revised CIMS policy definitions
+• new CIMS policy definitions

-• roles and responsibilities for each party in CIMS
+• clarified roles and responsibilities

 CIMS was introduced in 2018 as an end-to-end system for the management of client incidents with a focus on the impact an incident has on a client: